marcelldac/contact-book-api-class/README.md

 # Contact Book API

-API created for my classes ministered for my dear friend [@rodolphoreis](https://www.github.com/rodolphoreis) which we created a contact book api using arrays and your methods to manage data.
+API created for the classes I taught to my dear friend [@rodolphoreis](https://www.github.com/rodolphoreis).
+The API we developed represents a contact book.
+We built it using arrays and their methods to manage the data.

 </div>

 ## API Documentation